*

 This is one of three articles highlighting the way harmful actions by the CPS affect siblings.

-A Norwegian version of the present article was published in December 2020, both
+A Norwegian version of the present article was published in December 2020, both on facebook and on MHS's home page.

 This English version is published here with the author's kind consent.